Daniel-KM/Omeka-S-module-AiGenerator/README.md

 - Else a link is displayed on the item page if enabled in the theme or via the module Blocks Disposition.
 - After submission, the admin can go to the resource page of the edited items and apply changes, or decline them.
-A page lists all contributions too.
+A page lists all generations too.
-  Contribution can be marked as reviewed and token can be made expired.
+  Generation can be marked as reviewed and token can be made expired.

 TODO
 ----

 - [x] Reintegrate features for corrections in version 3.3.0.18+.
-- [ ] Store the site in the contribution.
+- [ ] Store the site in the generation.
-- [ ] Store the ip and some data to check anonymous contribution (see module Contact Us).
+- [ ] Store the ip and some data to check anonymous generation (see module Contact Us).
 - [x] Make the token optional (allow anybody to edit; review all rights).
 - [ ] Manage the fillable fields with a language, so it will simplify validation of translation (use advanced resource template).
 - [ ] Finalize value resources.
 - [ ] Finalize select for resources (dynamic api query via chosen-select).
-- [x] Create an admin browse page with all contributes.
+- [x] Create an admin browse page with all generates.
-- [ ] Remove the fallback contribution settings to simplify config and move all settings to advanced resource template.
+- [ ] Remove the fallback generation settings to simplify config and move all settings to advanced resource template.
 - [ ] Check process when the resource template is updated (required, max values, editable, fillable…).
 - [ ] Remove requirement for Advanced Resource Template: only list of editable and fillable properties may be needed (or make them all editable/fillable).
 - [ ] Remove the "@" in internal proposition values.